Information Center

 • Updates

-Web Start client
+Java Web Start Launcher

 The Web Start client allows client workstations to start Host On-Demand sessions without a browser.

-When you run the Web Start client for the first time on a client workstation, it downloads the components of the Host On-Demand client from the Host On-Demand server and stores them on the hard drive of the client workstation.
-Subsequently when you start the Web Start client, it uses the components stored on the hard drive instead of downloading those components from the server, with the following exceptions:
+When you run the Java Web Start client for the first time on a client workstation, it downloads the components of the Host On-Demand client from the Host On-Demand server and stores them on the hard drive of the client workstation.
+Subsequently, when you start the Web Start client, it uses the components stored on the hard drive instead of downloading those components from the server, with the following exceptions:

 • Updates